felipenoris/XLSX.jl/docs/src/formatting.md

 ## Working with Merged Cells

 Worksheets may contain merged cells.
-XLSX.jl provides functions to identify the merged cells in a worksheet, to determine if a cell is part of a merged range and to dtermine the value of a merged cell range from any cell in that range.
+XLSX.jl provides functions to identify the merged cells in a worksheet, to determine if a cell is part of a merged range and to determine the value of a merged cell range from any cell in that range.

 ```julia